Demographics of Namibia: UN estimates

-Population Estimates by Sex and Age Group (01.VII.2020):
+Population Estimates by Sex and Age Group (01.VII.2020) (Based on the results of the 2011 Population Census.):

 Vital statistics

+United Nations estimates

 Registration of vital events in Namibia is not complete.
 The website Our World in Data prepared the following estimates based on statistics from the Population Department of the United Nations.

-Fertility and births
+Demographic and Health Surveys

 Total Fertility Rate (TFR) (followed by wanted fertility rate in brackets) and Crude Birth Rate (CBR):

 Fertility data as of 2013 (DHS Program):

 Life expectancy at birth

 Life expectancy from 1950 to 2015 (UN World Population Prospects):

 Ethnic groups

-Namibia has many ethnic groups.
-The 9 main ethnic groups are: